gupta-shrinath/Notes/README.md

 * Adobe XD - UI Design.

 ## Status
-* Almost done designing the high fidelity version take a look at the below screemshots.
+* Almost done designing the high fidelity version take a look at the below screenshots.
 * I'm done designing the wireframes of the application you can check it out in the design folder or click on the [Wireframe.](https://xd.adobe.com/view/57efebc3-fdd4-4c58-bed4-21208a02d490-02bc/) and share your feedback through the link or create a issue.